Pros and Cons of Aging in Place

 By 2030, 23% of Canadians will be over the age of 65.
 Every family needs to have a discussion with their elderly family members and start planning on where they want to continue to age – in their current home or in a group community setting.
 Group living environments can include independent living residences, shared houses, assisted living residences, or long-term care residences.
 Families may even consider moving their senior members into their own homes for better care and security.
 There are pros and cons to all options, and in most cases, the decision comes down to the type of care required, timing, personal preferences and finances.

 The decision to downsize or move to a group setting is an extremely personal one and each case is different.
-We have listed some factors below for consideration.
+Here are some of the factors, pros and cons of aging in place, and of moving into a group setting.

 Aging in Current Home